stonezyg/modernize-apps-katacoda/scenarios/reactive-microservices/03-environment-specific-configuration.md

 }
 ```

 At a first glance this may look like a good way to implement an environment specific configuration.
-Basically it will use a default config call `config-default.json` and if we start he application with parameter -Dvertx.profiles.active=[name] it will overload the default config with values from `config-[name].json`.
+Basically it will use a default config call `config-default.json` and if we start he application with parameter `-Dvertx.profiles.active=[name]` it will overload the default config with values from `config-[name].json`.

 **THIS WILL NOT WORK!**

-The reason that it doesn't work is that when we calling setupConfiguration() the `ConfigStore` etc will execute sync, but the actual retrieval of the configuration values is asynchronous and while the program is waiting for async operations like opening a file and read it the `start()` method will continue to run and when it gets to `Integer serverPort = config().getInteger("http.port", 8889);` the value has not been populated yet.
-E.g. the config "http.port" will fail and the default value of 8889 will always be used.
+The reason that it doesn't work is that when we calling `setupConfiguration()` the `ConfigStore` will execute synchronously, but the actual retrieval of the configuration values is asynchronous and while the program is waiting for async operation like opening a file and read it the `start()` method will continue to run and when it gets to `Integer serverPort = config().getInteger("http.port", 8889);` the value has not been populated yet.
+E.g. the config `http.port` will fail and the default value of `8889` will always be used.

 **1. Load configuration and other Verticles**

-One solution to this problem is to load our Verticle from another verticle and pass the configuration as a depoyment option.
+One solution to this problem is to load our Verticle from another verticle and pass the configuration as a deployment option.

-Let's add a MainVerticle that will load the CartServiceVerticle like this:
+Let's add a `MainVerticle` that will load the `CartServiceVerticle` like this:

 <pre class="file" data-filename="./src/main/java/com/redhat/coolstore/MainVerticle.java" data-target="replace">
 package com.redhat.coolstore;